📊 Educational backtesting tool · Historical NSE data (Dec 2006–Dec 2025) · Not investment advice · Terms & Privacy

 Open Strategy Builder →

 Educational Research Only.
-BacktestIndia.com is not SEBI-registered and operates under SEBI (Investment Advisers) Regulations 2013, Regulation 3(1)(d) exemption as a DIY educational tool.
+BacktestIndia.com is not SEBI-registered and provides content under the proviso to Regulation 2(1)(l) of the SEBI (Investment Advisers) Regulations, 2013 (widely available electronic medium) and Regulation 4(a) (general comments on market trends).
 Backtest results represent historical simulations, not future performance guarantees.
 All taxes (12.5% LTCG / 20% STCG per Finance Act 2024, Sections 112A & 111A), transaction costs (0.11%), and slippage (0.05%) are modelled.
 Tax methodology note: Finance Act 2024 rates are applied uniformly across the entire backtest period (Dec 2006–Dec 2025).
 Pre-July 2024 actual rates were lower (10% LTCG / 15% STCG), so historical net CAGR figures are conservatively stated — actual after-tax returns for that period would have been modestly higher under the rates in force at the time.
 This is not investment advice.
 Consult a SEBI-registered investment adviser before making investment decisions.